Aam-Digital/replication-backend/README.md

 ## Operation
 Besides the CouchDB endpoints, the backend also provides some additional endpoints that are necessary to be used at times.
 A swagger / OpenAPI interface can be visited at `/api/` which shows all endpoints that are available.
-- `/admin/reload/{db}` needs to be executed whenever the `Permission` document is updated in the database in order to update the cached permissions in the backend. `{db}` should be the name of the database in which the `Permission` document is stored.
 - `/admin/clear_local/{db}` needs to be executed whenever a rule or a permission change might give a user more permission than the user previously had.
 This will restart the synchronization process for each client which makes them fetch all the documents for which they now have gained permissions.
 - The endpoints of the *real* CouchDB are available through a reverse proxy at `/couchdb/`.
 This can be used to visit the developer interface at `/couchdb/_utils/`.